-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2205 Perez Introduced February 23, 2012 Assembly Existing Law: Existing law exempts from the requirements of the Hazardous Waste Control Law geothermal waste generated from the exploration, development, or production of geothermal energy and that does not result from drilling for geothermal resources meeting specified criteria.
-Environmental Safety and Toxic Proposed Law: This bill would additionally exempt from the requirements of the Hazardous Waste Control Law geothermal waste that is contained, and continues to be contained, within a piping system, nonearthern trench, or descaling area, or within related equipment in connection with the beneficial extraction of commercial substances from the geothermal waste.

-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2257 Achadjian Amended March 15, 2012 Assembly Committee on Local Government Existing Law: Existing law defines a nuisance, in part, as anything that is injurious to health, or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2205 Perez Introduced February 23, 2012 Existing Law: Existing law exempts from the requirements of the Hazardous Waste Control Law geothermal waste generated from the exploration, development, or production of geothermal energy and that does not result from drilling for geothermal resources meeting specified criteria.
+Waste Control Law geothermal waste that is contained, and continues to be contained, w Proposed Law: This bill would additionally exempt from the requirements of the Hazardous Waste Control Law geothermal waste that is contained, and continues to be contained, within a piping system, nonearthern trench, or descaling area, or within related equipment in connection with the beneficial extraction of commercial substances from the geothermal waste.
+AB 2257 Achadjian Introduced February 24, 2012 Assembly Existing Law: Existing law defines a nuisance, in part, as anything that is injurious to health, or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property.
 Existing law authorizes various remedies for nuisances, including remedies to effect abatement and damages.
-Existing law provides, among other things, that no agricultural activity, operation, or facility, or appurtenances thereof, as defined, in operation for more than 3 years, and conducted or maintained for commercial purposes in a manner consistent with proper and accepted customs and standards, shall become a nuisance due to any changed condition in the locality if it was not a nuisance at the time it began, except as specified.
-Existing law requires certain disclosures to be provided to the purchaser of specified residential real property.
-Among other things, the seller of residential real property who has actual knowledge that the property is adjacent to, or zoned to allow, an industrial use, or affected by a nuisance created by that use, is required to give written notice of that knowledge as soon as practicable before transfer of title. opposition sent April 5, 2012 for bill as amended March 15, 2012 Proposed Law: This bill would provide that no landfill activity, operation, or facility, or appurtenances thereof, as defined, in operation for more than 3 years, and conducted or maintained for commercial purposes in a manner consistent with proper and accepted customs and standards, shall become a nuisance due to any changed condition in the locality if it was not a nuisance at the time it began, except as specified.
-This bill would require the seller of any residential dwelling consisting of not less than one or more than 4 dwelling units that is in close proximity to a landfill activity, operation, or facility, or appurtenances thereof, to give written notice to the purchaser of that real property before transfer of title that the property is subject to the provisions described above.
-The bill would require the purchaser to sign the required disclosure.
+Existing law provides, among other things, that no agricultural activity, operation, or facility, or appurtenances thereof, as defined, in operation for more than 3 years, and conducted or maintained for commercial purposes in a manner consistent with proper and accepted customs and standards, shall become a nuisance due to any changed condition in the locality if it was not a nuisance at the time it began, except as specified. appurtenances thereof, as defined, in operation for more than 3 years, and conducted or maintained for commercial purposes in a manner consistent with proper and accepted customs and standards, shall become a nuisance due to any changed condition in the locality if it was not a nuisance at the time it began, except as specified.